 In his book Color Standards and Color Nomenclature (published in 1912), there is sample for each of the 1,115 colors that Ridgway named, mixed by hand.
-His beautiful body of work was not just used by ornithologists—stamp-collectors used it, fungi-researchers and other naturalists used it.
+His beautiful body of work was not just used by ornithologists—stamp-collectors used it, fungi-researchers used it and other naturalists used it as well.

 Which pink from Ridgway’s book do think is closest to a Greater Flamingo’s beak?

 Right: Plate XXVI from Robert Ridgeway’s Color Standards and Color Nomenclature.

 And today, graphic designers and paint companies are using it as well (remember those Asian Paints shade cards?).
 Well, not his book exactly, but the Pantone color chart that’s widely used by a variety of professionals today is what Ridway’s system has evolved into.